OisinWrites/Store-Bought/README.md

     -GeeksforGeeks https://www.geeksforgeeks.org/set-the-opacity-only-to-background-color-not-on-the-text-in-css/
     -Digitalocean https://www.digitalocean.com/community/tutorials/css-prevent-line-break
     -Favicon https://favicon.io/tutorials/how-to-add-a-favicon-to-a-website-ico-format/
-   ### With particular credit and thanks to Laura Jones portfolio 1 repository,
-   ### highlighted by mentor as a possible template and example for readme
     -Laura Jones https://laurajones9-portfoliop1-hodfbgh5vsu.ws-eu53.gitpod.io/
       _for explaining the solution she found to a white space issue on the right of screen_ _as a guide for how to document and arrange my readme and screenshots_